-John Esposito delivers 10 essential “things” to know about Islam that can give any reader a basic understanding and history of a complex religion that is often misunderstood.
-Esposito looks at many parts of Islam such as, core beliefs, differences between Sunni and Shii, and gender roles, amongst other topics.
-These are fundamental concepts that give important context to contemporary affairs in the Middle East.
+John Esposito delivers 10 essential points to know about Islam that can give any reader a basic understanding and history of a complex religion that is often misunderstood.
+Esposito looks at many parts of Islam such as core beliefs, differences between Sunni and Shia, and gender roles, among other topics.
+These fundamental concepts provide important context to contemporary affairs in the Middle East.

 From What Everyone Needs to Know About Islam